TIBCOSoftware/vulnrep/README.md

 # vulnrep

-Implements APIs and tooling for capturing and converting CVRF and CSAF vulnerability report representations.
+Implements APIs and tooling for parsing and exporting CVRF and CSAF vulnerability report representations.

 ## Overview

-At OASIS, the Technical Committee called the
+At OASIS, the
-[Common Security Advisory Framework](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=csaf) defined a specification for sharing information about software vulnerabilities via XML.
+[Common Security Advisory Framework](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=csaf) Technical Committee specified a format sharing information about software vulnerabilities via XML.
 Version 1.2 of the Common Vulnerability Reporting Format (CVRF) can be found on that [page](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=csaf#technical).

-In producing the subsequent version of the specification (implemented in JSON), this tool was created both to implement the specification, and eliminate issues with mapping to / from each format.
+In producing the subsequent version of the specification (implemented in JSON), this tool was created both to implement the specification, and eliminate issues with mapping to/from each format.

 ## Contributing